section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 > **IMPORTANT FOR ANDROID**
 >
-> Adding more native dependecies may bump you over the 64k method limit on the Android build system.
+> Adding more native dependencies may bump you over the 64k method limit on the Android build system.
 If you reach this limit, you will see the following error while attempting to build your Android application.
 >
 > `Execution failed for task ':app:mergeDexDebug'.`
 >